Singapore state investor GIC cautious on markets, eyes lower returns

 By Anshuman Daga and Clara Ferreira-Marques

-SINGAPORE, July 10 Singapore's sovereign wealth fund GIC Pte Ltd, among the world's biggest investors, said it was turning cautious and expected returns to slow over the next decade, given high valuations, uncertainty over monetary policy and modest economic growth.
+SINGAPORE, July 10 (Reuters) - Singapore's sovereign wealth fund GIC Pte Ltd, among the world's biggest investors, said it was turning cautious and expected returns to slow over the next decade, given high valuations, uncertainty over monetary policy and modest economic growth.

 "Compared to last year, the world has become more uncertain ... but the market seems quite happy," GIC's CEO Lim Chow Kiat said in an interview, as the fund published its annual report.
 "I hope the market is right, but we are cautious."